 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other waterborne pathogens may be present or that a potential contamination pathway exists in the drinking water distribution system.
 We found coliform indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we conduct assessments to identify problems and to correct any that were found.
-During the past year, sampling indicated we were required to conduct one Level 1 Assessment, which our system completed.
-This assessment returned results that suggested no corrective actions were required.
+In 2020, sampling indicated we were required to conduct two Level 1 Assessments, which our system completed.
+These assessments returned results that suggested no corrective actions were required.